dgasmith/opt_einsum/docs/source/ex_dask_reusing_intermediaries.rst

     >>> dy
     Delayed('list-3af82335-b75e-47d6-b800-68490fc865fd')

-As suggested by the name ``Delayed``, we just have a placeholder for the result so far.
-When we want to actually *perform* the computation we can call:
+As suggested by the name ``Delayed``, we have a placeholder for the result so far.
+When we want to *perform* the computation we can call:

 .. code-block:: python

     >>> dy.compute()
     [114.78314052155015, -75.55902750513113]

-Which matches the numpy result.
+The above matches the canonical numpy result.
 The computation can even be handled by various schedulers - see `scheduling <http://dask.pydata.org/en/latest/scheduling.html>`_.
-Finally, to check we really are reusing intermediaries we can view the task graph generated for the computation:
+Finally, to check we are reusing intermediaries, we can view the task graph generated for the computation:

 .. code-block:: python